seongheon-park/seongheon-park.github.io/content/publication/wacv2023-1/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Dahye Kim
-  - admin
+  - Jungin Park
   - Jiyoung Lee
-  - Seongheon Park
+  - admin
   - Kwanghoon Sohn

 # Author notes (optional)